jkreuz/publications/README.md

 ## Papers

 ### 2023
-- [file]() Evaluation of Time Series Causal Detection Methods on the Influence of Pacific and Atlantic Ocean over Northeastern Brazil Precipitation
+- [pdf]() **Evaluation of Time Series Causal Detection Methods on the Influence of Pacific and Atlantic Ocean over Northeastern Brazil Precipitation**

 JEC Cruz, MT Kayano, AJP Calheiros, SR Garcia, MG Quiles International Conference on Computational Science and Its Applications, 422-439

 ## Other publications